Milliman-PRM/MarCom-Support/Website/Script/PRM_Website_Script.md

 ####Clinical Leadership
 * Role in Population Management
- * Oversight of clinical initiatives and system wide campaigns like disease mgmt.
+ * Oversight of clinical initiatives and system wide campaigns like disease management.
  * Clinical performance evaluation for facilities, physician groups, and disease states
  * Evaluation of service expansion and extension
  * Involved in the development of reimbursement strategies